What Does a Successful E-Commerce Merchandising Strategy Look Like?

 Juggling Multiple Job Roles and Responsibilities

 Being a merchandiser has always been about balance — balancing artistry with science, balancing industry know-how with customer behavior, and more frequently, balancing the roles they have to play with daily workflows.
-So, it isn’t uncommon to see merchandisers performing the following roles:
+Simply put, it's much more than product placement and inventory management, so, it isn’t uncommon to see merchandisers performing the following roles:

 - Content Creator - E-commerce merchandisers are responsible for creating engaging landing page content for product launches and promotional events, showcasing products or services through visual and textual elements on their online stores